zwsanford/flask-sqlalchemy-assignment/README.md

 _**IMPORTANT NOTE:**_ Do **NOT** commit your DB password, delete it out of `app.py` before making any commits and pushing to GitHub, especialy if you reuse that password elsewhere (which is its own problem, use a password manager and unique passwords everywhere).

-*This assignment was created for the ITSC 3155 Software Engineering course, at the College of Computing and Informatics at UNC Charlotte*
+*This assignment was created for the ITSC 3155 Software Engineering course, taught by Jacob Kedar Krevat, at the College of Computing and Informatics at UNC Charlotte*